-nized and existing in the law of reason.
-But the individual. in a state of nature, finds in the enjoyment of his own rights that he transgresses the rights of others.
-Nature wars upon nature, when subjected to no spiritual or moral re-The object of government is to impose that degree straint. of restraint upon human actions, which is necessary to the uniform and reasonable conservation and enjoyment of Government and municipal law protect private rights. and develop, rather than create, private rights.
+The private rights of the individual, apart from a few statutory rights, which when compared with the whole body of private rights are insignificant in number, do not rest upon the mandate of municipal law as a source.
+1 They belong to man in a state of nature; they are natural rights, rights recognized and existing in the law of reason.
+But the individual, in a state of nature, finds in the enjoyment of his own rights that he transgresses the rights of others.
+Nature wars upon nature, when subjected to no spiritual or moral restraint.
+The object of government is to impose that degree of restraint upon human actions, which is necessary to the uniform and reasonable conservation and enjoyment of private rights.
+Government and municipal law protect and develop, rather than create, private rights.
 The conservation of private rights is attained by the imposition of a wholesome restraint upon their exercise, such a restraint as will prevent the infliction of injury upon others in the enjoyment of them; it involves a provision of means for enforcing the legal maxim, which enunciates the fundamental rule of both the human and the natural law, sic utere tuo, ut alienum non lædas.
-The power of the government to impose this restraint is called POLICE POWER.
+The power of the government to impose this restraint is called Police Power.
 By this "general police power of the State, persons and property are subjected to all kinds of restraints and burdens, in order to secure the general comfort, health and prosperity of the State; of the perfect right in the legislature to do which no question ever was or upon acknowledged general principles ever can be made, so far as natural persons are concerned."
-Blackstone defines the police power to be "the due regulation and domestic order of the kingdom, whereby the inhabitants of a State, like members of a well-governed family, are bound to conform their general behavior to the rules of propriety, good neighborhood and good manners, and to be decent, industrious and inoffensive in their respective stations."
-2 Judge Cooley says: 3 "The police of a State, in a comprehensive sense. embraces its whole system of internal regulation, by which the State seeks not only to preserve the public order and to
+Blackstone defines the police power to be "the due regulation and domestic order of the kingdom, whereby the inhabitants of a State, like members of a well-governed family, are bound to conform their general behavior to the rules of propriety, good neighborhood and good manners, and to be decent, industrious and inoffensive in their respective stations."2 Judge Cooley says: 3 "The police of a State, in a comprehensive sense, embraces its whole system of internal regulation, by which the State seeks not only to preserve the public order and to prevent offenses against the State, but also to establish for the intercourse of citizens with citizens those rules of good manners and good neighborhood which are calculated to prevent a conflict of rights, and to insure to each the uninterrupted enjoyment of his own so far as it is reasonably consistent with a like enjoyment of rights by others."